ctfer-io/ctfd-chall-manager/webdocs/learn-more/mana/_index.md

 ### Mana Cost

 Each `dynamic_iac` challenge is assigned a mana cost, which can be set to 0 if no cost is desired.
-Changes to mana costs can be made during the event, but previously issued coupons will retain the cost at the time of their creation.

-### Coupons

-When a user requests an instance, a coupon is generated as long as they have enough mana.
-Administrators can bypass restrictions and deploy instances directly through the admin panel, creating coupons without limits.
-Each coupon stores the *sourceId*, *challengeId*, and *challengeManaCost* at the time of creation.
+You can change the mana cost at any moment of the CTF.

 ## Example workflow
 ### Instance creation